 The renovation project is made possible by the award of a Museum Grant through the State of Illinois.
 This grant was awarded in 2014 then put on hold, and funds were just released in late 2018.
 The project includes: renovation of the pathway, replacement of the existing picnic shelter with a larger structure that includes an outdoor fireplace, four interactive educational panels on the exterior of the existing Nature Center building, as well as a series of educational interpretive signs throughout the prairie and pond area.

 Capital improvements to Maine Park for 2020 include the addition of a pollinator garden near the front entrance of the building as well as the construction of the Outdoor Nature Classroom.

-Improvements are coming to Woodland Park in Autumn 2020!
+Improvements are coming to Woodland Park!